krishnagupta71/linux/assignment/Assignment-2/Readme.md

 * Researched and discussed the exits and interrupts by referring to the Intel SDM.
 * Contribution also includes writing code for returning the total number of exits and the total time spent processing all exits.
 * Modified the function kvm_emulate_cpuid in the following file: linux/arch/x86/kvm -> cpuid.c and vmx_handle_exit in the following file: linux/arch/x86/kvm/vmx -> vmx.c
-* Simulating the answers for the questions in the README.md file.

 ### Shereen Punnassery